anttih/abt/README.md

 So let's break this down, what are the pieces we need for building a scala project?
 We need to be able to

-* specify dependencies and retrive them,
+* specify dependencies and retrieve them,
 * compile scala files _incrementally_,
 * build a class path from the dependencies and the compiled classes,
 * run tasks which can depend on other tasks, and run only the tasks which are